Elsa2116/My-Learning-Resources/README.md

 Scrimba: Tailwind CSS

-This README is a reflection of my journey and growth as a web developer.
+This README reflects my journey and growth as a web developer.
 It serves as a guide to track the courses I have completed and the skills I have gained.

 Thank you for visiting my work!